 - Or head North for another 7 days in Northern Italy itinerary.

 - Make your trip longer and stop for one day in Rome, spend 3 days in Cinque Terre, and finish it off with one day in Genoa.
+Or do it differently, but however, take a Cinque Terre day trip.

 - Looking for those authentic Italian villages?
 Check out my list of 11 less known Italian towns to add to your list of places to see next in Italy.